CrazyRedMachine/UltimatePopnController/README.md

 Switch debouncing is done with Bounce2 library by Thomas O Fredericks.

-PSX Controller code is based on busslave's PSX_RECEIVER.cpp
+PSX Controller code is based on busslave's PSX_RECEIVER.cpp, with PS1 compatibility fixes by [veroxzik](https://github.com/veroxzik)

 # Supported devices and requirements